 Helping Clients Tasked with Administering a Loved One’s Estate

 If you have been named as a probate executor or administrator, we are at the ready to put our 50+ years of experience to work for you in order to make the process go as smoothly as possible.
-Moreover, if disputes arise, our litigation department is well-equipped to handle any litigation in the probate process – no matter how small, and no matter how large.
+Moreover, if disputes arise, our Irvine probate litigation lawyers are well-equipped to handle any litigation in the probate process – no matter how small, and no matter how large.

 We Assist Personal Representatives with Estate Administration